 After a few years, the system continues to work great.
-The only spot that has given us trouble so far is communication out of my car.
+The only spot that had given us trouble initially was communication out of my car.
 It’s quite loud Inside a car constantly at Wide Open Throttle, 5-7,000 rpm.
 I initially tried using a standard generic earbud mic, but all the other side could hear was engine noise.
-I added a lapel mic (Below) and clip it inside my balaclava, and it has improved output sound quality but is still hard to hear my voice from other cars.
+I added a lapel mic and clip it inside my balaclava, and it improved output sound quality a bit, but my voice was still so garbled it was barely usable.
 If your car doesn’t have the “angry bee” buzz of a revvy, rattling Spec Miata, this may not be an issue at all.
-I’m still checking out other microphones to see if I can find a good option before I try a more expensive mic.
-Nerdie racing sells a good kit but I also want to give Aviation mics a shot.
+The good news is I found an affordable option from Nerdie Racing that covers everything you need, including a good mic.
+At $150 it’s a bit more expensive than piecing together parts from Amazon, but not much… and it works.

 Range has been super impressive.
 The biggest single concern people voiced to me was that without spending big money on super powerful radio units we would have terrible range and most tracks would work for only a few turns.
-Even with my cheap $25 car antenna and $10 spotter antenna, We have had mostly flawless results all across tracks in the Northeast.
+Even with my cheap $25 trunk lid mounted antenna and $10 spotter antenna, We have had mostly flawless results all across tracks in the Northeast.
 Even the sprawling Watkins Glen has spotter reception everywhere but in the toe of the boot.

 1) 2 BaoFeng UV-5R Radios (One for in-car, one for spotter)